European Parliament INI report on the State of Recreational Fisheries in the EU

 ”.
 The draft report was debated for the first time during a meeting of the Fisheries Committee in November 2017

 (video recording available here

 ) and published later in December.
 A second exchange of view took place on the 24th of January and the video recording can be watched here

-The draft report, which is still under discussion, is available here
+The draft report is available here

 - The estimated economic impact of European marine recreational fisheries is EUR 10.5 billion, excluding the value of tourist fisheries;